zL4mpY/clone_and_move_mod/README.md

 The mod works with [BetterEdit](mod:hjfod.betteredit).
 You can change the order of the buttons to make them appear before half move buttons or after all move buttons (including BetterEdit ones).

 ## Keybinds
 The mod has its own keybinds, which are not configured by default.
-You can set the keybinds in the Custom Keybinds menu.
+You can set the keybinds in the keybinds menu.

 ## Issues
 If the mod has any issues or even makes the game crash, please let me know about it by creating an issue on [GitHub repository](https://github.com/zL4mpY/clone_and_move_mod) or writing me in Discord DMs (loovigmd).